The law and the private rented sector

 The landlord is not in breach of the obligation until they have been given notice of the defect and they have failed to remedy it within a reasonable period.
 What is reasonable depends on the disrepair.

-Where a landlord has failed to respond to notice of the defect and/or remedy the disrepair, the tenant can apply to the tribunal for an order that the landlord has failed to comply with the Repairing Standard.
+Where a landlord has failed to respond to notice of the defect and/or remedy the disrepair, the tenant can apply to the First-tier Tribunal for an order that the landlord has failed to comply with the Repairing Standard.
 Where the tribunal determines that a landlord has failed to comply they can require the landlord to carry out the necessary work by making a Repairing Standard Enforcement Order (RSEO).
 The RSEO will specify a reasonable time period in which the work should be carried out.
 Where the RSEO has not been complied in a reasonable time the tribunal can make a rent relief order.
 The rent relief order is an order reducing the rent payable by a specified amount not exceeding 90%.

 Applications to the tribunal are free.
 Local authorities can also make a third party representation to the tribunal – they can present evidence either on behalf of a tenant or if a tenant does not want to but the local authority feels it would be beneficial.